 Is Coding Right for Your Kids?

 If you have kids who are interested in learning how to code or love playing games, then, by all means, let them learn computer coding.
-But if, on the other hand, they don’t seem to have an interest, your kids learning to code is still worth a chance, though.
+But if, on the other hand, they don’t seem to have an interest, your kids learning the coding language is still worth a chance, though.

 Remember, when your child learns to code, don’t forget about the most important thing: to “explore” tech.
 If game development is what your kids want, do what better suits them.
 Computational thinking learned from coding can indeed take students far, but they should also have a deep interest in it to thrive.